FedericoBruzzone/federicobruzzone.github.io/content/post/design-patterns/Factory Method pattern - Class Creational/README.md

 [here🔗!](https://github.com/FedericoBruzzone/federicobruzzone.github.io/blob/main/static/design-pattern/commoncode)

 The function [*CreateMaze*](https://github.com/FedericoBruzzone/federicobruzzone.github.io/blob/main/static/design-pattern/commoncode/MazeGame_First.java) builds and returns a maze.
-One problem with this function is that it hard-codes the classes of maze, rooms, doors, and walls.We'll introduce factory methods to let subclasses choose these components.
+One problem with this function is that it hard-codes the classes of maze, rooms, doors, and walls.
+We'll introduce factory methods to let subclasses choose these components.

 First we'll define factory methods in *MazeGame* for creating the maze, room, wall, and door objects: